MinhDucBui/minhducbui.github.io/_pages/about.md

 ---

-> **April 2024**<br><br>We got 2nd place on the Shared Task of AmericasNLP 2024 @ NAACL!
-See our system description paper "[JGU Mainz’s Submission to the AmericasNLP 2024 Shared Task on the Creation of Educational Materials for Indigenous Languages](https://aclanthology.org/2024.americasnlp-1.23/)"!
+> **April 2024**<br><br>We achieved 2nd place in the Shared Task of AmericasNLP 2024 at NAACL!
+Check out our system description paper "[JGU Mainz’s Submission to the AmericasNLP 2024 Shared Task on the Creation of Educational Materials for Indigenous Languages](https://aclanthology.org/2024.americasnlp-1.23/)"!

 ---